ArcherHeffern/System-Creation/04_research_learning_and_debugging.md

 If you are providing code, simplify it as much as possible.
 This may even help you figure out the issue yourself!

 ## General Tips
+* Break things, you learn a lot from debugging.
+I personally have broken my Operating System 3 times and learned a lot each time.
+* Write things down!
 * Having a large bredth of knowledge is important, I recommend [fireship's](https://www.youtube.com/c/fireship) X in 100 second videos
 * Documentation and theory are much better than tutorials
 * Don't get caught up in tutorial hell